Don Imus: Health and death

-During his early years broadcasting in New York City, Imus battled with alcoholism.
+During his early years broadcasting in New York City, Imus was an alcoholic.
 In 1983, he was persuaded by Michael Lynne, then his lawyer, to attend Alcoholics Anonymous meetings.
-Imus attended meetings and ceased to drink in public, but continued to drink in private.
+Imus attended meetings and ceased drinking in public, but continued to drink in private.
 On July 17, 1987, after a nine-day vodka binge, he attended rehabilitation at a Hanley-Hazelden treatment center in West Palm Beach, Florida, for six weeks and remained sober.
 By 1991, Imus had adopted a vegetarian diet.

 In 2000, Imus suffered serious injuries after a fall from a horse at his ranch and broadcast several shows from a hospital.
 The injuries resulted in chronic breathing problems, especially at higher altitudes, which he spoke about on his program.

 In March 2009, Imus was diagnosed with stage 2 prostate cancer.
 He was advised to have radiation treatments, but said he chose to treat the disease holistically.

 Imus was hospitalized at Baylor Scott & White Medical Center in College Station, Texas, on December 24, 2019.
 He died three days later, on December 27, at the age of 79, of complications from lung disease.
 In reporting his death, David Bauder of the Associated Press said, "the quote that might best serve as Imus's epitaph" was the shock jock's statement to Vanity Fair magazine in 2006: "I talk to millions of people every day.
 I just like it when they can't talk back."